The Undecidability of the Definability of Principal Subcongruences: If halts

 and hence $\B\models \psi_2(r,s,c,d)$.
 From the definition of $\psi_2$, it is a congruence formula, so if $\B\models \psi_2(u,v,c,d)$ then $(u,v)\in \Cg^{\B}(c,d)$.
 Therefore $\B\models \Pi_{\psi_2}(c,d)$. \end{proof}

-Having completed the argument for the case when $a,b\in B$ are distinguished by a polynomial of the form $e_i(\overline{m},x)$ for some $i\in \{0,1,2\}$ and some $\overline{m}\in B^2\cup B$, we move on to the case when $a,b$ are distinguished by an operation from a sequential type SI.
-The next lemma is crucial for this case as well as the case where the coordinate is of machine type.
+Having completed the argument for the case when $a,b\in B$ are distinguished by a polynomial of the form $e_i(\overline{m},x)$ for some $i\in \{0,1,2\}$ and some $\overline{m}\in B^2\cup B$, we move on to the case where $a,b$ are distinguished by an operation from a sequential SI.
+The next lemma is crucial for this case as well as the case for machine SI's.

 \begin{lem} Let $c,d\in B$ be such that $d\leq c$ and $e_i(\overline{m},c) = e_i(\overline{m},d)$ for all $i\in \{0,1,2\}$ and all $\overline{m}\in B^2\cup B$.
 Suppose that